A lot of people get ‘shake’ and ‘trim’ mixed up when it comes to cannabis.

 And in this blog post, you’re going to learn not only what the difference is—but also, how you can utilize your cannabis shake to help you take your THC habit to the next level.

-With marijuana gaining ‘legalized’ status across much of the United States, there’s been an increase in the need for ‘knowledge’ about how to use it, classify the different types of cannabis that are available, and also how to get the best experience for your investment.
+With marijuana gaining ‘legalized’ status across much of the United States and the advent of products like delta 8 and delta 9 edibles sitting in legal grey areas, there’s been an increase in the need for ‘knowledge’ about how to use it, classify the different types of cannabis that are available, and also how to get the best experience for your investment.

 And in this blog post, we’re going to dive deep into the topic of using cannabis shake—like a true THC pro.